-But power has migrated South and East from the Sovereign Wealth funds of the oil and gas exporters to the economic powerhouses of China, India and Brazil. .
+But power has migrated South and East: it extends from the Sovereign Wealth funds of the oil and gas exporters to the economic powerhouses of China, India and Brazil.

 The rules that determine how business can operate are no longer made in Westminster and Whitehall, if they ever were.
-They emerge from conference rooms in Seattle, Stanford, San Francisco and Singapore, in the City of London and Canary Wharf, or in the two Cambridges, Fenland Cambridge and new England Cambridge.
-They are then negotiated with officials in Beijing, Brussels and Sacramento, because where California leads the rest of the United States, including Washington, follows.
-Finally they are ratified by national legislature, whose politicians spend time arguing over status and small print because they are usually powerless to change anything than matters.
+They emerge from conference rooms in Seattle, Stanford, San Francisco and Singapore, in the City of London and Canary Wharf, or in the two Cambridges, (Fenland Cambridge and Massachusetts Cambridge).
+They are then negotiated with officials in Beijing, Brussels and Sacramento (because where California leads the rest of the United States, including Washington, follows).
+Finally they are ratified by national legislature, whose politicians spend time arguing over status and small print because they are usually powerless to change anything that matters.

-Claims that actions are essential for reasons of national security can be seen as last ditch attempt by the semi-hereditary bureaucracies that govern most nation states to retain power but their actions often increase, rather than decrease the risks to the rest of us.
+Claims that actions are essential for reasons of national security can be seen as last ditch attempt by the semi-hereditary bureaucracies that govern most nation states to retain power.
+Their actions commonly increase, rather than decrease the risks to the rest of us.

 Perceptions of Risk